Ordinary People (Steve Harley song)

-"Ordinary People" is a song by the British singer-songwriter Steve Harley, which was released as a non-album single in 2015.
+"Ordinary People" is a song by English singer-songwriter Steve Harley, released by Comeuppance as a non-album single on 25 September 2015.
 It was written by Harley, Jim Cregan and Robert Hart, and produced by Harley.
 The song was Harley's first new song of five years, following the release of his fifth solo studio album Stranger Comes to Town in 2010.